ace-js/bmi_calculator/README.md

 ## My Goal

-The objective of this tutorial section is to look at how I can customise Flutter Widgets to achieve my own beautiful user interface designs.
+The objective of this project is to look at how I can customise Flutter Widgets to achieve my own beautiful user interface designs.
 The magic is that I can have a designer on board on my projects, no matter how unconventional his designs are, I can create them using Flutter.

 ## What I will create